The Lodestar Montessori Preschool Environments

 The guides assess each child through their daily observation of the child at work with the help of the Montessori materials which have the ability to reveal a child’s understanding when working with them.

-The guides maintain rigorous records of each child in the different areas.The guides meet with parents twice a year to give them a detailed Progress Report of their child.
+The guides maintain rigorous records of each child in the different areas.The guides meet with parents twice a year during Parent-Guide Conferences (PGCs) to give them a detailed Progress Report of their child in the different areas of development.

 The Lodestar Montessori Preschool Admission Process